Melancholy-Dev/Lumina-Nebulae/README.md

 # Lumina Nebulae
-Lumina Nebulae is a small open-source, 8-bit like RPG.
+Lumina Nebulae is a small open-source, 8-bit style RPG.

 The repository contains a prototype of the game, that is still in WIP (Work In Progress).
 Future real-time updates will be uploaded here.
 If you want to learn more, you can join the official Project Lumina Discord server: https://discord.gg/qR6hWDKmfN